 Feeding Clean Air to Your Transmitter

-A discussion on the BROADCAST [BC] forum (www.radiolists.net) centered on air filters and airflow – site cooling in general.
+From time to time, a discussion breaks out on the BROADCAST [BC] forum (www.radiolists.net) centering on air filters and airflow – site cooling in general.

 As this is something I have had to study from the “manufacturer’s recommendations” perspective, I thought I would weigh in with some thoughts and suggestions to help folks cope with questions they might have.